Our focus

 Our contribution to Kurdistan’s social and economic development is critical to our licence to operate and our long-term future success.
 Throughout our corporate history, we have been committed to creating significant local economic value by employing local people, supporting local suppliers and generating revenues for our host government from the Shaikan Field.
 We regularly engage with and invest in our local communities, as we continue to strengthen the relationships we have built in Kurdistan since 2007.
 We also continue to focus on making GKP a great place to work, embedding a culture underpinned by our corporate values.

-Our Chief Operating Officer (“COO”) holds weekly health, safety and sustainability meetings with GKP’s Head of Safety and Sustainability to ensure that our HSEQ Action Plan, HSEQ-related metrics and daily actions are appropriately addressed.
+Our Chief Operating Officer (“COO”) holds regular health, safety and sustainability meetings with GKP’s Senior HSE and Sustainability Manager and the broader team to ensure that our HSE Improvement Plan, HSE-related metrics and daily actions are appropriately addressed.
 This includes upholding the principles and expectations outlined in Gulf Keystone’s Health, Safety, Security, Environment and Community Policy and our Code of Business Conduct.

 Life saving rules